 This is a fund designed to help those anticipating financial difficulty with the costs of coming to college that cannot be covered by the student bursary scheme.
-You may be eligible if you are aged between 16 and 25, and have been living in the borough of Northampton since September 2010.
+You may be eligible if you are aged between 16 and 25, and have been living in the borough of Northampton since September 2012.
 To be considered for help from this grant, please download and complete the 2018/2019 Student Bursary Application Form (when available) and include a letter detailing the support that you are requesting.

 If you are aged over 24 and would like to study a course or Advanced Apprenticeship at Level 3, you may wish to apply for a loan to cover the cost of your course fees.
 You can apply here for an Advanced Learner Loan.
 Once your loan has been approved, you may be eligible for assistance with the other costs of coming to college through the student bursary scheme.